Political Fundraising Scams During Election Season to Avoid

 You’ll soon discover that your identity has been stolen.
 The caller didn’t complete a voter registration form – it wasn’t necessary.
 They just collected your information and abused it.

 Beat this scam using the same public records scammers use.
-A quick search on your state’s Secretary of State website will reveal whether you’re registered to vote.
+A quick search on your state’s Secretary of State website will reveal whether or not you’re registered to vote.

 3. Opinion Polling